What is Hazardous Waste?

 The European Waste Catalogue (EWC) is a classification system which assigns a six digit reference to each waste type arising from an industry or process.
 In the catalogue hazardous wastes are identified by an asterisk.
 There are more than 840 waste EWC codes.

-From 1st April 2016 premises registration is no longer required in England however for premises in Wales you should continue to register with Natural Resources Wales.
+Premises registration is not required in England but for premises in Wales you need to register with Natural Resources Wales.